 Responsible is about more than just being reliable enough to deliver what we promise.
 We also aim to protect the next generation by taking care of our planet, improving people’s lifestyles, and educating families about making healthy choices.
 Sustainability is a key driver for us, which is why we reshaped our company purpose to ‘Next generation happiness’ and we joined the United Nations Global Compact.

-Dynamic expresses our determination to be quick, energetic and impactful.
+Dynamic expresses our determination to be quick, energetic, and impactful.
 We believe that the 550 people who work for BrandLoyalty are actually 550 entrepreneurs.
 So when they see a new opportunity for our clients, we encourage them to embrace it and implement it without delay.
 It’s a very creative way to do business.

 How company values are best conveyed

 They need to be explicit and clearly expressed.
 Everyone needs to understand how these values should guide them in their work.
-So we teach our values during onboarding sessions for new colleagues, and use a variety of creative ways to focus everyone’s attention on them.
+So we teach our values during onboarding sessions for new colleagues and use a variety of creative ways to focus everyone’s attention on them.
 For instance, we’ve given all colleagues a gift referring to each value, and our 2020 end-of-year event included ‘Team of the Year’ awards based on each value.
 We use the CORD values as an assessment standard during performance evaluations, and our internal recognition platform ‘Smileez’ is also based on these.
 It has taken some effort, but six months after we launched our new values, I can see colleagues basing their work and interactions upon CORD, which makes me incredibly proud.

 Values don’t always stay the same

 Bear in mind that values do not need to be set in stone.
-They can evolve over time, just as the organisation itself does.
+They can evolve over time, just as the organization itself does.
 For instance, BrandLoyalty itself has changed a lot over the past few years, as we’ve become part of ADS and gained the opportunity to offer new solutions to our clients.
 That’s why we review our values every few years to ensure they are still relevant and inspiring.
 Our new values were developed in June 2020, and we’ve built our 2025 strategy plan around them.

 We all need values

 To me, having values is a very natural thing.
 When you grow up in a family, you instinctively know what’s expected of you.
-But when you are employed by an organisation, it’s more difficult on the road to work out what values you stand for.
+But when you are employed by an organization, it’s more difficult on the road to work out what values you stand for.

 In a series of columns, Claudia shines a light on retail & loyalty, her leadership style, company culture, current global issues, and more...
 Have a look at the latest articles by going back to the overviewGo to overview

 Creative solutions are particularly important for ensuring retail success at difficult times, especially now during COVID-19.
-So I want to share with you a few ways in which we actively stimulate creativity within our organisation.
+So I want to share with you a few ways in which we actively stimulate creativity within our organization.
 I hope you’ll get inspired!Go to article